Loudon Wainwright III Opens Up About The 'Exes & Excess' That Inform His Music

 GROSS: Since things weren't great at home, did you want to be at home where things weren't great?
 Because it sounds like you weren't happy in boarding school.
 You weren't happy being away.

 WAINWRIGHT III: Well, yeah, when it came time to go - you know, I wanted to go to high school where there were girls and, you know, high school stuff.
-But I was sent to this boarding school placed down in Middletown, Del., called St. Andrews.
+But I was sent to this boarding school, a place down in Middletown, Del., called St. Andrews.
 And as I mentioned, my dad went to the same school.
 I don't know if I would've been any happier had I gone to high school.
 And I wasn't completely miserable either.

 I mean, I complain a lot about it.
 But I also say in the book that I got a pretty great education and started to play in folk bands.
 And, you know, there were some great - you know, played football and stuff.
 There were some great things that I did - and was in school plays, which was very important for me also.